WilliamTjonndal/IT3212/assignment4/Group 25.md

 <em>Figure #: Fuzzy C-means clustering scores with different amounts of clusters</em>
 </p>

 We also found 4 clusters to be the optimal amount for fuzzy C-means, as seen in figure #, which is to be expected since it works very similarly to K-means, both being centroid-based clustering algorithms.
-The visualization of the optimal fuzzy C-means clustering is seein in figure #.
+The visualization of the optimal fuzzy C-means clustering is seen in figure #.

 <p align="center">
 <img src="task2/img/fcm_4.png" width="650"/><br>